 Where a policy is cancelled before renewal, insurers charge to cover their costs, with the balance refunded to you, subject to no claim having been made.
 Full details will be available in your policy.
 In the event of an adjustment giving rise to a return of premium the amount may be refunded or held to credit.

 Your attention is specifically drawn to the following: Where you cancel your policy after the expiry of the cooling off period or where you request a mid-term adjustment which results in a refund of premium, we reserve the right to charge you for our time and costs.
 This will usually result in us reducing the amount refunded to you by the FULL amount of the commission and fees we would have received had you not cancelled.
-The reason for this is that the majority of our costs are incurred either in initially finding and setting up your policy or in the annual renewal process when we might check the ongoing suitability of the cover the policy offers.
-These costs are recovered through the commission we earn.
-If you cancel, this does not give us an opportunity to recover the costs we incurred and would often result in us making a loss.
 However, any charge made will not exceed the cost of the commission and fees we would have earned.
 For certain commercial insurance policies, insurers will only provide cover where the premium is due in full on inception of the policy.
 This means that no refund will be paid if the policy is cancelled before renewal.
 We will advise you if this affects you.
-In view of the cost involved in making changes to your policy, we will not issue refunds of less than £25.
+Bank details may be retained for the purposes of refunds and claims payments that may be made by BACS.